39 Songs About Horses

 My parents used to live in Kentucky horse country, so when visitors came they would often take them to a local farm to ride horses.
-We still laugh about the time when my sister brought home a college boyfriend and my mother took them for a horseback ride.
+We still laugh about the time when my sister brought home a college boyfriend and my mother took them for a horseback ride at some local stables.

 They all mounted their horses and took off on the trail at a leisurely pace.
 Every time my mother's horse hit a bump, however, my mother peed a little.
 Unfortunately, horses bump a lot, and as her horse started to gallop, the floodgates burst open.

 By the time they had returned to the stables, both the horse's saddle and my mother's tan britches were completely urine-soaked.
 She was mortified, especially to have peed her pants in front of strangers.
 The farmhand pretended not to notice as he took the wet saddle.
 However, she did have to face my sister's boyfriend for the rest of the weekend.

 If you like to ride horses (hopefully without wetting your pants) or simply admire them, why not celebrate these majestic, beautiful animals with a playlist of pop, rock, and country songs?
 We have a long list of songs about horses to start you out.

 This haunting soft rock song from 1975 describes a disillusioned homesteader captivated with the tragic story of a girl and her lost horse.
 The Nebraska girl died in a blizzard one year searching for Wildfire, her beloved horse that had broken out of his stall.
 Now their ghosts wander free, and the farmer, having lost his crops to weather, imagines joining them in death.

 The girl in this 2016 country song is a free spirit who doesn't want to be fenced in or tamed.
 She needs the wind ripping through her hair, riding straight through the open wide, free like a wild horse.